SilkRose/Pony/stories/deternal/deternal.md

 ***

 Rarity looked up at her friends as she lay in her bed at home.
 All of them had come to check on her and offer comfort.
 "Thank you all for coming; it's so great to see you all."
-[COMMA SPLICE]

 Twilight replied, "It's great to see you too, Rarity."